-At heart, the ABCD study is designed to chart the course of human development across multiple, interacting domains from late childhood to early adulthood and to identify factors that lead to both positive and negative developmental outcomes.
-By necessity, the earliest data releases from ABCD were cross-sectional (i.e., the baseline data), but with each new wave of data collection ABCD provides the building blocks for conducting probing longitudinal analyses that allow us to characterize normative development, identify variables that presage deviations from prototypic development, and assess a range of outcomes associated with variables of interest.
-To the extent that the study has assessed variables associated with etiological processes (e.g., how the mechanisms explicating how regular use of a psychoactive substance leads to addiction in a some individuals) and the mechanisms underlying consequences of variables of interest (e.g., effects of cannabis on the development of psychosis), such longitudinal data provide the tools for evaluating the extent that the observed patterns are consistent with extant theory or suggest the need to revise our theories.
-Consequently, each new measurement occasion not only provides a more extended portrait of the child’s life course, but also brings with it greater methodological opportunities to exploit the statistical properties of longitudinal data in the furtherance of critical scientific questions.
-That is, we can ask more nuced questions and make stronger inferences as our number of time-ordered observations grow assuming we have assessed the “right” variables and the timings of our observations comport with the temporal dynamics of the mechanisms of interest.
+At its heart, the ABCD study is designed to chart the course of human development across multiple, interacting domains from late childhood to early adulthood and to identify factors that lead to both positive and negative developmental outcomes.
+By necessity, the earliest data releases from ABCD were cross-sectional (i.e., the baseline data), but with each new wave of data collection, ABCD provides the building blocks for conducting probing longitudinal analyses that allow us to characterize normative development, identify variables that presage deviations from prototypic development, and assess a range of outcomes associated with variables of interest.
+To the extent that the study has assessed variables associated with etiological processes (e.g., the mechanisms explicating how regular use of a psychoactive substance leads to addiction in a some individuals) and the mechanisms underlying consequences of variables of interest (e.g., effects of cannabis on the development of psychosis), such longitudinal data provide the tools for evaluating the extent that the observed patterns are consistent with extant theory or suggest the need to revise our theories.
+Consequently, each new measurement occasion not only provides a more extended portrait of the child’s life course (and not just characterize growth during this period but also assess the durability/chronicity of prior effects/consequences), but also brings with it greater methodological opportunities to exploit the statistical properties of longitudinal data in the furtherance of critical scientific questions.
+For example, while technically two waves of data are all that are needed to provide “longitudinal prediction” in one sense, with three waves of data we are better able to distinguish between-subject and within-subject associations over time.
+We can also start to model growth processes and succeeding waves of data allow us to model such processes with fewer statistical assumptions.
+That is, we can ask more nuanced questions and make stronger inferences as our number of time-ordered observations grow assuming we have assessed the “right” variables and the timings of our observations comport with the temporal dynamics of the mechanisms of interest.

 Longitudinal data and quality control.
 While the primary reason for collecting longitudinal data is in pursuit of addressing scientific questions, from a methodological perspective, having multiple observations over time allows researchers to identify potentially problematic observations when highly improbable longitudinal patterns are observed.
-For example, a given profile of responses over time might suggest identify an individual with extreme within-subject variability in what is presumed to be a stable trait.
-Also, because many measures are highly correlated over time (i.e., have stability or test-retest correlations), we can identify individuals who show large residuals when, say, an observation made at t+1 is regressed on t.
+For example, a given profile of responses over time might identify an individual with extreme within-subject variability in what is presumed to be a stable trait.
+Also, because many measures are highly correlated over time (i.e., have high stability or test-retest correlations), we can identify individuals who show large residuals when, say, an observation made at t+1 is regressed on t.
 Such longitudinal outliers can flag suspect data points in the same way that extreme univariate outliers can signal the need to further examine other properties of the data associated with the anomalous observation in cross-sectional data.
 Ostensibly aberrant observations can reflect valid phenomena or problems with subject-based invalid responding, problems with data collection and curation, or mishandling of specific observations elsewhere in the data processing pipeline.
 But, at a minimum, anomalous longitudinal data patterns identify those observations that warrant further scrutiny.

 Key developmental considerations